benrgreene/SPA-CLI/README.md

 ### Create New Framework Instance

-**COMMAND UNDER CONSTRUCTION**

-Command: `spa-cli install --site-name=<my-site>`
+Command: `spa-cli install --dir=<my-site>`

 It's possible to download the framework to a a new folder to create a new site instance.

 Requires the following parameters:

-* --site-name: this is the folder/site to create and save the framework files in.
+* --dit: this is the folder/site to create and save the framework files in.
 Is relative to the directory the command is run in.

 ### Adding Plugins